 More migrants cross Channel to Britain as political tension rises

-Britain's Border Force brought migrants ashore in the port of Dover on Monday after picking them up from an inflatable boat as they crossed the Channel, the latest in a surge of crossings that is causing political tensions with France.
+British border agents brought ashore migrants in the port of Dover on Monday after picking them up from an inflatable boat as they crossed the Channel, the latest in a surge of crossings that are causing political tensions with France.

-Taking advantage of a spell of hot weather and calm sea conditions, more than 500 migrants have made it to British shores since Thursday, many in overloaded rubber dinghies.
-A Reuters photographer in Dover, on England's south coast, saw a Border Force boat arrive carrying a group of migrants wearing life jackets, while a blue inflatable dinghy was towed in by a separate vessel.
+Taking advantage of hot weather and calm sea conditions, more than 500 migrants have reached England since Thursday, many in overloaded rubber dinghies.
+A Reuters photographer in Dover saw a Border Force boat arrive carrying a group of migrants wearing life jackets.
+A blue inflatable dinghy was towed in by a separate vessel.

-British ministers have called the surge in crossings "unacceptable" and have called on France to do more to prevent boats from setting off from northern France.
-"We have to make this route completely unviable," said Chris Philp, the minister for immigration compliance, in a statement on Sunday.
-"We intend to return as many migrants who have arrived as possible."
+"What is going on is the activity of cruel and criminal gangs who are risking the lives of these people, taking them across the Channel...in potentially unseaworthy vessels," Prime Minister Boris Johnson told broadcasters.
+"We want to stop that, working with the French."

+The Home Office, or interior ministry, has said it would return as many migrants as possible to France.
+Immigration minister Chris Philp is due to meet his French counterpart in Paris this week.
+France says it has already deployed extra resources and that many boats are being intercepted before they cross.

+Stephen Hale, chief executive of the charity Refugee Action, said the numbers crossing the sea to Britain - about 4,000 so far this year - were tiny in the context of what he described as a global refugee crisis.
+"This is serious for the people concerned, but it's a modest movement by international standards and it's certainly something that Britain can cope with," he told Reuters, contrasting the situation with that of Lebanon, which has a million Syrian refugees.

-Pro-migrant charities accuse the government of over-reacting to the crossings for political gain, when the numbers are tiny compared with the flows of migrants routinely arriving in Mediterranean countries like Greece and Italy.
-Many of the migrants come from Afghanistan, Iraq, Syria and countries in Africa, fleeing poverty, persecution or war.
-Some stand a chance of being granted asylum, while others, considered illegal economic migrants, are unlikely to be granted the right to remain in Britain.
+France received 138,000 asylum applications last year, more than three times the 44,200 that were received by Britain, according to Eurostat.
+Many of the migrants seeking to reach Britain come from Afghanistan, Iraq, Syria, and countries in Africa, fleeing poverty, persecution, or war.
+Some stand a chance of being granted asylum, while others, considered illegal economic migrants, are unlikely to be allowed to remain in Britain.

-"We're talking about human beings, we're not talking about cattle," he said.
-"First we need to save lives."
-Dumont said it was unrealistic to expect France to stop every single crossing, as there were 300 km of coastline to monitor and it only took a few minutes for any group of migrants to embark and set off.
+"We need to look at the legal framework that we have, all the panoply of laws that an illegal immigrant has at his or her disposal that allows them to stay here," he said.
+Any attempt to change the rules could be complicated by Britain's exit from the European Union.
+As things stand, most EU accords still apply during a transition period that will end on Dec.
+31.

-Britain left the European Union in January and is currently in a transition period with most EU accords still in force.
-Dumont said that when the transition ended on Dec.
-31, Britain would no longer be able to send migrants back to EU countries.
-"That will cause a huge increase in the number of migrants trying to cross the Channel again," he said.
-(Writing and additional reporting by Estelle Shirbon in London; Editing by Angus MacSwan)
+Dumont said after that, Britain would no longer be able to send migrants back to EU countries as that was only possible under an EU scheme.
+"That will cause a huge increase in the number of migrants trying to cross the Channel," he said.

+Hale said the government was presenting the situation on the south coast as a crisis when it was not.
+Restrictions on international travel since March due to the coronavirus have also shut down a government scheme that allowed Syrian refugees to come to Britain from Jordan, Lebanon, and Turkey, he added.

 ALSO READ